Cal Poly Pomona vs. Cal Poly SLO: Which College is Right for You?

 Housing

-Cal Poly, however, requires all of its first-year students to live on-campus, in the hope that it will instill a greater sense of community and make students feel closer to their campus.
-Some programs even require their students to spend an additional year living on-campus.
-All in all, nearly 8,000 students live on-campus in one of 14 residence halls.
+Cal Poly SLO requires all of its first-year students to live on campus—believing it instills a greater sense of community and makes students feel closer to their campus.
+Some programs even require their students to spend an additional year living on campus:

 Financial Aid